Haru3S/voicesofmyvoid-3dprinter/README.md

 This Github a fork of `voicesoftheprinter` repo.
 Will store future creations and expirments by me.

 # Submiting Prints
 Oi!
 You wanna submit prints?
-I would make a system but I'm lazy also if your reading this your a amazaing person.
+I would make a system but I'm lazy also if your reading this your a kewl person.
 > why do i do this to myself lmao

 # Guides